 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that OVC has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, OVC has designated the following application elements as critical: Program Narrative and Budget Detail Worksheet and Budget Narrative.
+For this solicitation, OVC has designated the following application elements as critical: Program Narrative; Budget Detail Worksheet and Budget Narrative; and Resumes and Position Descriptions of Key Personnel.